-I open my mouth but the words refuse to push past my sticky swollen tongue.
+I open my mouth and try to push the story past my sticky swollen tongue.
+My voice cracks like an egg that has fallen hard on our red ochre floor.
 Mama’s spokeswoman, my sister, is approaching me.
 The tears are burning my eyes and I want to scream as if when Mama is blow-drying my shrub hair with a hot comb.

 Mama approaches too, eyes also narrowed, like when she closes one eye to see if the black swelling on my big toe is a jigger.
-‘Girl, you have refused to be a girl, how you go about playing with boys and jiggling your chest marbles at them, I will break this coconut head!’
+‘Disgraceful girl!
+You have refused to be a girl, how you go about playing with boys and jiggling your chest marbles at them, I will break this coconut head!’

+She holds me by the scruff of the neck as her eyes flicker in the yellow light of the naked Philips bulb.
 I feel the first blow and scream.
 I feel the second one and scream loudly, three … four … five … As always, the pain will cease when Ma gets to ten and so I just stand here, no longer raising my hands to protect my head from the blows.
-I wish the blows could split my head so that a watermelon tap will start to flow from it like a river.
+I wish the blows could split my head so that a watermelon tap will start to flow from it like River Isiukhu.
 Like Willy.

 - Gloria Mwaniga Minage is a high school teacher and freelance writer of literary pieces for the Saturday Nation and The East African newspapers in Kenya.
 She was shortlisted for the 2016 Writivism Short Story competition and subsequently published by Black Letter Media in the anthology ‘Sundown’.
 She is a 2017 Ebedi Residency Fellow and has published two children’s books with Moran Publishers.
 She has also worked as coordinator of Amka, a literary workshop that meets monthly at the Goethe Institute in Nairobi to critique works by budding female writers in Kenya.